Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

 At each step, the surface $\Sigma^{(i)}$ has at least $i$ components.
-So, assuming the associated splitting is always $7$-acylindrical, \eqref{rrank4} says that the process must terminate in at most $15k$ steps.
-This (more or less) proves Proposition \ref{maxsplitting}, with $k'=k^{(15k)}$.
+And assuming the associated splitting is always $7$-acylindrical, the number of components of $\Sigma^{(i)}$ must always be at most $15k$; as remarked earlier, this follows from \eqref{rrankeq}.
+So, our process must terminate in at most $15k$ steps.
+This (more or less) proves Theorem \ref{maxsplitting}, with $k'=g=k^{(15k)}$.

+\it The real proof. \rm Let's assume for simplicity of notation that all the relevant constants/functions are increasing.
+For instance, it suffices to prove Theorem \ref{maxsplitting} when $K$ is an increasing function, just by replacing $n \mapsto K(n)$ by $n \mapsto \max_{i\leq n} K(i)$.
+And if $K$ is increasing, so are the sequences $k^{(i)}$ and $g^{(i)}$.
+Using a similar maximum trick, we can assume that the $L$ in Lemma~\ref{acylindrical} increases with $g$.

-\it The real proof. \rm Note that in the proof sketch above, we never produce product regions that have genus bigger than (You may think that $g^{(15k)}$ suffices, but the logic in saying that the process terminates after $15k$ steps involves first taking $15k+1$ steps, and then using \eqref{rrank4} to get a contradiction, so we may consider product regions with genus $g^{(15k+1)}$, if briefly.)
-Let $L_{max}$ be the constant given by Lemma \ref{acylindrical}, with respect to the inputs $\epsilon$ and $g_{max}.$ The main step of the argument is as follows.
+In the proof sketch above we never consider product regions that have genus bigger than\footnote{One may think that $g^{(15k)}$ suffices, but to say that the process terminates after $15k$ steps we take $15k+1$ steps and then say we have a contradiction, so we do consider product regions with genus $g^{(15k+1)}$, if briefly.} Let $L_{max}$ be the constant given by Lemma \ref{acylindrical}, with respect to the inputs $\epsilon$ and $g_{max}.$ The main step of the argument is as follows.

 \begin {claim}[The repeated step] Suppose $\mathcal U^{(i)}$ is a collection of $i$ disjoint $(g^{(i)}, L_{max})$-product regions in $M$, where $i \leq 15k$.
-Then there is a surface $\Sigma^{(i)} \subset M$ that represents the barriers of $\mathcal U^{(i)}$, and where for every component $N \subset M\setminus \Sigma$ we have
+Then there is a surface $\Sigma^{(i)} \subset M$ that represents the barriers of $\mathcal U^{(i)}$, and where for every component $N \subset M\setminus \Sigma^{(i)}$ we have

-Moreover, there is some $L=L(\epsilon,g_{max},L_{max})$ such that if $V \subset M $ is a $(g^{(i+1)},L)$-product region that has a barrier that is not isotopic to a component of $\Sigma^{(1)}$, there is a subproduct region $V' \subset V$ of $\epsilon$-width at least $L_{max}$ that is disjoint from every $U\in \mathcal U^{(i)}$. \end {claim}
+Moreover, there is some $L=L(\epsilon,g_{max},L_{max})$ such that if $V \subset M $ is a $(g^{(i+1)},L)$-product region that has a barrier that is not isotopic to a component of $\Sigma^{(i)}$, there is a subproduct region $V' \subset V$ of $\epsilon$-width at least $L_{max}$ that is disjoint from every $U\in \mathcal U^{(i)}$. \end {claim}